mhajjar36/Terraform/README.md

-We dont need to copy the tag
+We dont need to copy the tags

 copy this into your main.tf file